Posted by: Sharon February 22, 2022Reading time: 2 minutes

 What do you think of this new Disney partnership with State Farm?

-Sharon is from New England.
-She's a writer, animal lover, and, of course, a Disney Fanatic!
+Sharon is a writer and animal lover from New England.
 Sharon's two main focuses in her work are Disney's correlations with pop culture and the significance of Disney princesses (which was the basis for her college thesis).
-When she's not writing about Disney, Sharon spends her time singing, dancing, and cavorting with woodland creatures.
+When she's not writing about Disney, Sharon spends her time singing, dancing, and cavorting with woodland creatures!